 We want you to know that we are doing everything we can to facilitate your return to safe and meaningful travel.
 Please read the FAQs below to see how we are managing our adventures during these challenging times, and don’t hesitate to ask if you have an unanswered question!

 “not how any of us planned on this going but you have been fantastic throughout this process so I’ll definitely travel with YellowWood again when able!”
 Jeff Boateng, Australia, 2020 (received a full refund after we had to cancel his adventure to Ethiopia)

 Which adventures are running and are they the same as usual?

-We are reliant on the travel advice from the UK Government’s Foreign Commonwealth Office (FCO) and the status of the destination country, as well as World Health Organisation (WHO) and National Travel Health Network & Centre (NaTHNaC).
+We are reliant on the travel advice from the UK Government’s Foreign, Commonwealth & Development Office (FCDO) and the status of the destination country, as well as World Health Organisation (WHO) and National Travel Health Network & Centre (NaTHNaC).

 We will confirm with you minimum of 30 days before your booked adventure, whether your trip is running.

 - We know are viable (in terms of FCDO advice)

 - Which can be run adhering to local rules and guidelines.

 - Where or risk assessment deems it is safe to do so.
 This is assessed using Industry guidelines from the Word Travel & Tourism Council (WTTC) and Adventure Travel Trade Association (ATTA) and our specific and thorough YellowWood Adventure risk assessments.

 We will keep you fully informed of any changes to the itinerary, which may result following Risk Assessment or local guideline changes.